Letter 782: Add the excellent Pompeianus to the roster of our friends.

 To Maximus.
 (362/63)

-It is their doing that this letter exists, for they urged and entreated me, fearing that in this respect their father might have less than others.
-Commend them both — those who stirred me to action and the one who obeyed — and hold the man in greater honor than before.
+It is now their doing, and these very letters were prompted by them, as they stirred up and entreated, fearing that in this respect at least their father might come off worse than others.
+Praise both of them, both those who roused him to action and the one who heeded them, and hold the man in greater honor than before.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.